Brunswick Bowling & Billiards: Equipment and products

-By 1905—earlier than some sources say—the Mineralite ball had been introduced.
+By 1905 the Mineralite ball had been introduced.
 An Oregon bowler won a tournament using a Mineralite ball that had been given to him.

 A 1909 newspaper advertisement for a Brunswick bowling alley in Fort Wayne, Indiana, promotes "New Mineralite and wooden balls".

+A 1961 US patent for "Automatic Pinsetter" was assigned to Brunswick Automatic Pinsetter Corporation.

 Brunswick began production of wooden lanes, bowling balls, and bowling pins in the 1880s as taverns began to install bowling lanes.
 John Brunswick's son-in-law Moses Bensinger, who was then directing Brunswick's day-to-day operations, actively promoted bowling as a participatory sport and was instrumental in organizing the American Bowling Congress in 1895.

 In 1906 Bensinger opened a large manufacturing plant in Muskegon, Michigan.
 The plant became the cornerstone of the firm's manufacturing, producing such products as the revolutionary $20 Mineralite (hard rubber) bowling ball, and grew to over one million square feet by the 1940s.
 During World War II, United Service Organizations (USO) centers and military bases eagerly purchased bowling equipment, leading to more than 3,000 bowling lanes being installed at military bases by 1945.

 At the time, Brunswick manufactured “spotting tables” which were manually operated to place bowling pins in their proper places on a lane before a bowling ball was thrown at them.
 The company had toyed with the idea of an automatic pinsetter since 1911, when inventor Ernest Hedenskoog joined the company.
 Many of his patents provided the basis for the automatic pinsetter later introduced.

 It was not until the American Machine and Foundry Company (AMF) introduced the first fully automatic pinsetter in 1952 that Brunswick scrambled to get its own machine to market.
 In 1954 Brunswick formed the Brunswick-Murray Pinsetter Corporation with Murray Corporation of America, a manufacturer of components for autos and aircraft.
 By the time Brunswick's “Model A” pinsetters were in full production in 1955, Brunswick had bought out Murray.

 Brunswick's policy of selling pinsetters on credit, suburban expansion, and an aggressive advertising campaign all combined to make bowling centers enormously popular in the late 1950s.
 By the mid-1960s, however, overexpansion led to a period of decline.
 Brunswick had begun assembling bowling equipment in Dublin in 1959, but it closed its Italian factory in 1966 and the Dublin facility in 1972.
 Then, in 1973, it entered into a manufacturing joint venture with Fuji Kikai-Hiroshima.
 In 2005 Brunswick moved its bowling ball production to Reynosa, Mexico, and in 2006 it closed the Muskegon plant.